SHUBHAMREWA/admin-dashboard/README.md

 --> Save Infomation of User When click On remember me .

 #####  Next day we will be creating a Guard Component and this will become a security component of our Admin Panel

+### DAY  -  7

+--> Today i create a AuthGuard Component for safely Access the Admin panel

+--> using axios request to verify the Token

+--> using  < Outlet> componet for show Child Route

+--> Afeter verifaction we get in response a user Details this user We will use in Admin Panel

+#### Next day we will be work on Admin panel Again and we try to create a Dashboard  Componet